mbredif/AlegoriaDocker/BDD/README.md

 you have now acces to a commandline interface that can connect to the postgreSQL database and all the file you need are in the `\home` directory.

-To setup the database follow the instructions [here](BDD/README.md) in the `Creating the database` section
+To setup the database follow the instructions in the `Creating the database` section

 ## Creating the database ##

 ```
 sudo -u postgres psql
-postgres=# ALTER USER postgres WITH PASSWORD 'postgres'
+postgres=# ALTER USER postgres WITH PASSWORD 'postgres';
 postgres=# CREATE DATABASE alegoria;
 postgres=# GRANT ALL PRIVILEGES ON DATABASE alegoria to postgres;
 postgres=# \q